-I also stress that the emergence of this multiple-elites party system and the breakdown of the previous class-based party system should be analyzed in conjunction with the fall in the redistributive ambition of social-democratic platforms and ideologies since 1980-1990, as well with the rise of new political challenges and socioeconomic realities, including the rise of higher education, globalization, the decline of manufacturing, the expansion of the public sector, the emancipation of women, and the emergence of de facto multiethnic and multireligious societies.
+I also stress that the emergence of this multiple-elites party system and the breakdown of the previous class-based party system should be analyzed in conjunction with the fall in the redistributive ambition of social-democratic platforms and ideologies since 1980-1990, and with the rise of new political challenges and socioeconomic realities, including the rise of higher education, globalization, the decline of manufacturing, the expansion of the public sector, the emancipation of women, and the emergence of de facto multiethnic and multi-religious societies.

 Let me emphasize that this analysis should be viewed as exploratory and incomplete.
 I very much hope that future research will address some of its limitations.
-For instance, as Abou-Chadi and Hix emphasize in their essay, the fragmentation of the political system and the rise of new political parties like green/libertarian left parties and populist/xenophobic right parties have played a key role in the transformation of electoral cleavages.
-They rightly stress than in many countries with many-party system the "Brahmin left" and "Merchant Right" should be view as coalitions of heterogeneous parties rather than as single parties.
-In a collective volume co-edited with Gethin and Martinez-Toledano and written after the completion of Capital and Ideology, we look into more details at the changing structure of electoral cleavages and party systems in 50 electoral democracies over the 1948-2020 period, which leads us to uncover a large diversity of situations.2 At the same time, it is striking to see that the findings on "Brahmin Left" versus "Merchant Rich" also hold in countries with predominantly two-party systems, starting with the United States (Democrats vs. Republicans) and the United Kingdom (Labor vs. Conservative).
-Of course, these parties can themselves be viewed as coalitions of factions such as those which exist as separate political parties in countries with different electoral and institutional systems.
+For instance, the fragmentation of the political system and the rise of new political parties like green/libertarian left-wing parties and populist/xenophobic right-wing parties have played a key role in the transformation of electoral cleavages.
+In many countries with multi-party systems, the "Brahmin Left" and "Merchant Right" should be viewed as coalitions of heterogeneous parties rather than single parties.
+In a collective volume co-edited with Gethin and Martinez-Toledano and written after the completion of Capital and Ideology, we look in more detail at the changing structure of electoral cleavages and party systems in 50 electoral democracies over the 1948-2020 period, leading us to uncover a large diversity of situations (Gethin et al., 2021).
+At the same time, it is striking to see that the findings on "Brahmin Left" vs "Merchant Right" also hold in countries with predominantly two-party systems, starting with the U.S. (Democrats vs Republicans) and the U.K. (Labour vs Conservative).
+Of course, these parties can themselves be viewed as coalitions of factions like those which exist as separate political parties in countries with different electoral and institutional systems.

 It is also worth stressing that this part of the book relies to a large extent on national electoral surveys, and that many other sources should be exploited in order to develop a more detailed analysis, including local-level electoral and political mobilization data.
-More generally, these findings again call for a deeper study of the interplay among ideology, sociopolitical mobilization, and identity.
-The class-based party system of the 1950-1980 period was associated with the development of a specific form of political platform, ideology, and collective identity based on working-class values and industrial work.
-If we turn to the future, the challenge is to build a new sense of collective identity combining the quest for social justice, gender and racial equality, and environmental justice.
+More generally, these findings again call for a deeper study of the interplay between ideology, sociopolitical mobilization and identity.
+The classbased party system of the 1950-1980 period was associated with the development of a specific form of political platform, ideology and collective identity based on working-class values and industrial work.
+If we turn to the future, the challenge is to build a new sense of collective identity combining the quest for social justice, gender and racial equality and environmental justice.
 Various mobilizations observed in recent years at the global level, especially among the youth, from Occupy Wall Street to Me Too, Black Lives Matter or Fridays for Future, suggest that new collective identities and ideologies could emerge along these lines in the future.
-It is clear, however, there are serious ideological and programmatic disagreements that are from being settled.
-In particular, it seems unlikely that successful environmental policies can implement without a major transformation of the economic system and a drastic reduction in inequality.
+It is clear, however, that there are serious ideological and programmatic disagreements that are far from being settled.
+In particular, it seems unlikely that successful environmental policies can be implemented without a major transformation of the economic system and a drastic reduction in inequality.